t2-project/documentation/source/index.rst

 ..
 ..
 Each service repositories contain the following files and directories:
 ..
-.. *  Dockerfile : To build a docker image of the service.
+.. *  Dockerfile : To build a Docker image of the service.
 .. *  README.md : The readme.
 Look here for more information about the service.
 .. *  src/ : Actual code of the service.